Keep updated with phanganist.com by following our Facebook page.

 There was not as much variety as now, and much was focused on a few particular genres.

-Dubstep, techouse and soulless German minimal house, pardon my French.
+Dubstep, teahouse, and soulless German minimal house pardon my French.

 The music scene today is much more forgiving and experimental.
 You can easily mix up styles again without the purist lifts an eyebrow.

-Music is free again and the guys hanging by the wall is no longer scratching their beards while they analyzing the tunes the deejay is spinning to the same extent.
+Music is free again and the guys hanging by the wall are no longer scratching their beards while they analyzing the tunes the deejay is spinning to the same extent.

 Today is a completely different range of music being produced and you can find all kinds of styles merging and grinding in a new and exciting vortex.
 There’s only one thing we can thank for that progress, and that’s house music.